exercism/awk/concepts/fundamentals/introduction.md

     NR == FNR {action}
     ```
     This means "if the accumulated record number equals the record number of the current file."
-    This can only true for records in the _first input file_.
+    This can only be true for records in the _first input file_.

 ## Truthiness